RaymondAlvin/micrograd/README.md

+# Neural Network Library with Dynamic Backpropagation

-Implements back propogation over a dynamically built directed acyclic graph and a neural network library with a PyTorch like API.
+Implements backpropagation over a dynamically constructed directed acyclic graph (DAG), along with a neural network library that features a PyTorch-like API.